Catgarmara/wazuh-security-chat/docs/DISASTER_RECOVERY.md

 # Wazuh AI Companion - Disaster Recovery Guide

+> **IMPORTANT NOTICE**: This document contains references to the deprecated AIService which used Ollama.
+> The system now uses EmbeddedAIService with LlamaCpp.
+All code examples referencing AIService
+> should be updated to use EmbeddedAIService instead.

 This document provides comprehensive disaster recovery procedures for the Wazuh AI Companion system, including backup strategies, recovery procedures, and business continuity planning.

 ## Table of Contents